 Life skills training, in Tongujam villages, Sepik River, Papua New Guinea

-At the closing day, watched by their relatives and neighbors, the daring women were awarded with a Participant Certificate.
+At the closing day, watched by their relatives and neighbours, the daring women were awarded a Participant Certificate.